Coconut Flour Brownies

 Notes

-TO STORE: These brownies will keep at room temperature, covered, for up to 3 days.
-If you'd like them to keep longer, store them in the refrigerator, and they will keep for at least 2 weeks.
+TO STORE: These brownies will stay fresh at room temperature, covered in an airtight container, for up to 3 days.
+If you’d like them to stay fresher for longer, store them in the refrigerator for up to 2 weeks.

 TO FREEZE: Place brownies in a ziplock bag and store them in the freezer for up to 6 months.